 How To Help A Child Live With PTSD?

 - Admit what happened and try to understand your child.
+Explain the need to move on.
 Pretending that it is normal may not help them recover.

 - Encourage your child to attend counseling sessions after they have gone through a traumatic event.